bartificer/programming-by-stealth/docs/pbs91.md

 Given this RE, we can use the `.exec()` instance function from the `RegExp` class to parse a given string.
 This function takes the string to parse as an argument, and has many possible return values depending on both the RE flags and whether or not the string matched the RE.

-Let's start by assuming the RE does does not have the global (`g`) flag set (as is the case with our example).
+Let's start by assuming the RE does not have the global (`g`) flag set (as is the case with our example).
 In this scenario `.exec()` will return one of two things — if the RE does not match it will return `null`, and if it does match it will return an array.
-Assuming a match, the first element in the array (i.e. the *zeroth* element) will be the full matched string.
+Assuming a match, the first element in the array (i.e. the _zeroth_ element) will be the full matched string.
 This will be followed by the matched values for each capture group in the RE, so, the first capture group will be at position 1, the second at position 2, etc..

 Given our example RE above we can see this in action: